What is Autism?

 We celebrate diversity in Scouting and autistic adults and young people are welcome in our Scout Groups.
 There are already some great things we do as Scouts that support young autistic people, for example our structured sessions and our balanced programme.

-The range of activities and experiences offered help them and their non-autistic friends in many ways to develop skills for life.
-However, there are also some things that young people on the autism spectrum may find challenging and need extra support with.
+The range of activities and experiences offered, help them and their non-autistic friends in many ways to develop skills for life.
+However, there are also some things that people on the autism spectrum may find challenging and need extra support with.

-We are committed to help adults in Scouting understand autism and to provide resources and guidance to help leaders.
+We are committed to helping adults in Scouting understand autism and to provide resources and guidance to help leaders.

-These pages are designed to help you to better understand and support young autistic people in Scouting.
+These pages are designed to help you to better understand and support young autistic people and autistic adults in Scouting.

 Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.